GatoGraphQL/GatoGraphQL/README.md

 - Validate that a new post contains a mandatory block
 - And much more...

-Check out the [Recipes section in gatographql.com](https://gatographql.com/recipes/intro) which demonstrates examples for these use cases.
+Check out the [Recipes section in gatographql.com](https://gatographql.com/recipes/intro) which demonstrates how to implement these use cases using the plugin.

 ## Screenshots